 April 1: Compensation cycle post-mortem [the best time to do this is immediately after you run a compensation cycle, but it’s never too late to consider improvements on your process]

-November 13: Define and assign roles
+October 3: Define and assign roles

-November 20: Update salary bands
+October 3-14: Update salary bands

-November 25: Request budget from finance
+October 31: Request salary increase budget from finance

-December 4: Get final budget from finance
+November 18: Get final budget from finance

-December 11: Allocate the budget
+December 5: Allocate the budget

-December 14: Get buy-in
+December 16: Get stakeholder buy-in

-January 4: Provide training
+January 4-6: Provide stakeholder training

-January 28: Direct/Line manager merit-based adjustments
+January 18-27: Direct/Line manager merit-based adjustments

-February 4: HR or compliance adjustments
+January 30-February 8: HR or compliance adjustments

-February 11: Director-level approvals
+February 8-17: Director-level approvals

-February 18: VP-level approvals
+February 20-28 VP-level approvals

-March 4: Finance approves; sends to Payroll
+March 10: Finance approves; sends to Payroll

-March 4: Share results with employees
+March 20: Share results with employees

-March 15: New compensation becomes effective
+April 1: New compensation becomes effective

 Compensation cycles can be stressful, but a little foresight and planning can go a long way in creating a smoother process for everyone.
-Planning your timeline, and getting buy-in from key stakeholders, can help you keep everyone on track and accountable for their deliverables.
+Planning your timeline and getting buy-in from key stakeholders can help you keep everyone on track and accountable for their deliverables.

-With the right tools, your compensation analysis will be completed faster.
-Approvals will be faster and easier to audit and won’t get mucked up by poor spreadsheet version control.
+With the right solution, your compensation analysis will be completed faster.
+Approvals will be faster and easier to audit and won’t get mucked up in spreadsheets.
 Exports to payroll will make for seamless updates.
 And compensation letters will be easier to administer and share with employees.
 Each of these improvements in efficiency can compress your timeline significantly and ensure pay increases are right on schedule.